 These Instant Pot Mashed Potatoes with Roasted Garlic are not only creamy but packed full of delicious flavors.
 This is the best mashed potato recipe that is easy enough to make for a weeknight dinner but elegant enough to be on the holiday dinner table.

 Mashed Potatoes in the Instant Pot

 It took me a while to jump on the Instant Pot bandwagon, but I finally got there.
-The Instant Pot has so many functions, but I especially like cooking potatoes in it.
-Cooking potatoes in the instant pot is great because you can set it and forget it, which is especially nice on Thanksgiving or Christmas.
-There are usually so many things going on in the oven and stove top, that it’s nice to have these “out of the way”.
+It has so many functions, but I especially like cooking potatoes in it.
+I have an Instant Pot Duo 7-in-1 and I really like it for an easy way to set in and forget it, which is especially nice when you are cooking a large meal for Thanksgiving or Christmas.
+There are usually so many things going on in the oven and stovetop, that it's nice to have these "out of the way".
 Here are a few tips for using an Instant Pot if you are new to pressure cooking: